-The AD9224 can be configured for single-ended operation using dc or ac coupling.
-In either case, the input of the A/D must be driven from an operational amplifier that will not degrade the A/D's performance.
-Because the A/D operates from a single supply, it will be necessary to level shift ground-based bipolar signals to comply with its input requirements.
-Both dc and ac coupling provide this necessary function, but each method results in different interface issues which may influence the system design and performance.
+The AD9225 can be configured for single-ended operation using dc-coupling or ac-coupling.
+In either case, the input of the ADC must be driven from an operational amplifier that will not degrade the ADC's performance.
+Because the ADC operates from a single supply, it will be necessary to level shift ground based bipolar signals to comply with its input requirements.
+Both dc and ac coupling provide this necessary function, but each method results in different interface issues that may influence the system design and performance.

-Single-ended operation is often limited by the availability driving op amps.
+Single-ended operation is often limited by the availability of driving op amps.
 Very low distortion op amps that provide great performance out to the Nyquist frequency of the converter are hard to find.
-Compounding the problem, for dc coupled single-ended applications, is the inability of the many high performance amplifiers to maintain low distortions as their outputs approach their positive output voltage limit (i.e., 1 dB compression point).
-For this reason, it is recommended that applications requiring high performance dc coupling use the single-ended-to-differential circuit shown in Figure 23.
+Compounding the problem, for dc-coupled, single-ended applications, is the inability of many high performance amplifiers to maintain low distortions as their outputs approach their positive output voltage limit (i.e., 1 dB compression point).
+For this reason, it is recommended that applications requiring high performance dc coupling use the single-ended-to-differential circuit shown in Figure 12.